Philosophy of education

 The philosophy of education is the branch of applied philosophy that investigates the nature of education as well as its aims and problems.
-It includes the examination of educational theories, the presuppositions present in them, and the arguments for and against them.
+It also examines the concepts and presuppositions of education theories.
 It is an interdisciplinary field that draws inspiration from various disciplines both within and outside philosophy, like ethics, political philosophy, psychology, and sociology.
-These connections are also reflected in the significant and wide-ranging influence the philosophy of education has had on other disciplines.
 Many of its theories focus specifically on education in schools but it also encompasses other forms of education.
-Its theories are often divided into descriptive and normative theories.
-Descriptive theories provide a value-neutral account of what education is and how to understand its fundamental concepts, in contrast to normative theories, which investigate how education should be practiced or what is the right form of education.
+Its theories are often divided into descriptive theories, which provide a value-neutral description of what education is, and normative theories, which investigate how education should be practiced.

-One of the difficulties in giving a more precise definition is the great variety of topics that are being discussed in the philosophy of education.
-Some studies focus on its fundamental concepts, like the concepts of education, teaching, learning, and student.
-Such studies often take the form of conceptual analysis, which aims to clarify concepts by discovering their fundamental constituents.
-Many discussions center around the aims of education, i.e. issues like why individuals should be educated and what purposes should be pursued in the process.
-There is wide agreement that these aims include passing on knowledge as well as the development of the abilities of good reasoning, judging, and acting.
-But theories describing more specific goals and their relative importance are usually controversial.
-Prominent suggestions include curiosity, creativity, rationality, morality, freedom, autonomy, and open-mindedness.
-An important discussion concerning the epistemic aims of education is whether education should focus mainly on the transmission of true beliefs or rather on the ability to reason and arrive at new knowledge on one's own.
+A great variety of topics is discussed in the philosophy of education.
+Some studies provide a conceptual analysis of the fundamental concepts of education.
+Others center around the aims or purpose of education, like passing on knowledge and the development of the abilities of good reasoning, judging, and acting.
+An influential discussion concerning the epistemic aims of education is whether education should focus mainly on the transmission of true beliefs or rather on the abilities to reason and arrive at new knowledge.
 In this context, many theorists emphasize the importance of critical thinking in contrast to indoctrination.
-Critical thinking is a form of reasoning that is reflective, careful, and focused on determining what to believe or how to act.
-It also involves the ability to challenge unwarranted claims by epistemic authorities, in contrast to indoctrination, which is primarily concerned with instilling certain beliefs into the student's mind without regard to their evidential status.
-Another debate about the aims of education is whether the primary beneficiary is the individual educated or the society having this individual as its member.
+Another debate about the aims of education is whether the primary beneficiary is the student or the society to which the student belongs.